sarahghp/data-monster/README.md

 A DM file can contain as many of these blocks as desired.

-Canvases themselves will hold elems — specifications for SVG elements, like lines, circles, etc.
+Canvases themselves will hold `elems` — specifications for SVG elements, like lines, circles, etc.

 ```
 (canvas: <width> <height> <appendToElement>
-	(elem: <element>: { <required attribures> }))
+	(elem: <element>: { <required attributes> }))
 ```

+The required attributes is a hash map that contains values required by SVG to draw the element.

-Data monster has included some special expressions for common chart elements, like axes, scales and tooltips.
+Data monster includes some special expressions for common chart elements, like axes, scales and tooltips.
 These too are attached to the canvas.

 Finally, the workhorse canvas also accepts other d3 methods you would like to call on the SVG.